CSIRO-enviro-informatics/LODE/README.md

 ---

 ## Installation <a name="completeStepsToInstallingNRunningLODE"></a>
 Please see [install.md](https://github.com/CSIRO-enviro-informatics/LODE/blob/master/INSTALL.md) for the list of instructions.

+Here is a flow chart [diagram](https://i.imgur.com/zFNqfy5.png) detailing the software architecture of LODE.

 ---